Cool Things Vancouverites Do

 Pitch 'n' Putt and Frisbee Golf

-We wouldn’t agree with the saying that, “Golf is a good walk spoiled,” but it is a waste of a day in Vancouver unless you live here or are hopelessly addicted.
+We don't completely agree, but it is a waste of a day in Vancouver unless you live here or are hopelessly addicted.

 Frisbee golf is similar to pitch 'n' putt except you throw a disc instead of hitting a ball and it's free (…once you have a disc.
 You can't rent them, but you can buy them for less than $15 at any sports store.).